 São Paulo, is Brazil's largest city and business centre.
 It might not be as pretty or charming as Rio de Janeiro but it is rather unashamedly cosmopolitan, partly thanks to its culture scene, excellent restaurants, hip cafes, vibrant nightlife and shopping experiences.
 It is also the perfect getaway for an extended holiday in this amazing country.

-The circuit is located in Interlagos, about 20 km South of São Paulo city centre.
+The circuit is located in Interlagos, some 16 km South of São Paulo city centre.
 The fastest and safest way to reach the track is via public transport.

-The neighbourhood of Interlagos doesn't offer much to visitors.
-There is however lots of activity on Avenida Paulista during the weekend and it probably makes sense to book accommodation nearby, if not Avenida Paulista itself.
-The journey to the circuit takes about 40 minutes from there.
+The neighbourhood of Interlagos doesn't offer much to visitors and is probably best avoided anyway.
+There is a lot of activity on Avenida Paulista during the weekend.
+Booking accommodation nearby will give you a sense of the crazy vibe.
+The journey by train to the circuit takes about 40 minutes from there.

 Take the Metrô at Paulista Station on the Line 4-Yellow (Linha 4-Amarela) and change at Pinheiros Station for the overground CPTM train services.
 The track is a 600 metre walk from Autódromo Station on Line 9-Emerald (Linha 9-Esmeralda).